Skip to Content

 While we were all sad when Illuminations ended, we understood the need for a new show.
 What was supposed to be its long-term replacement “Disney Harmonious” has now turned into a temporary holdover show.

-Disney Harmonious is an intriguing show worth seeing, but it doesn’t live up to its predecessor Illuminations in our opinion, and we are happy it is getting replaced.
+Disney Harmonious was an intriguing show worth seeing, but it didn’t live up to its predecessor Illuminations in our opinion, and we are happy it is getting replaced.

-The last performance of Disney Harmonious will be on April 2, 2023.
+The last performance of Disney Harmonious was on April 2, 2023.

 Other Projects